honkkis/neural-amp-modeler/README.md

 This repository is a fork of the NAM trainer, but it supports high-definition training using the GUI trainer.
 No 96k training support for colab yet.
 See advanced options to train in 96kHz and with HD model.

+The main idea is that you provide the normal 48kHz training files (input and output) and this modified GUI trainer resamples them in memory during training.
+The workflow remains the same as with the normal GUI trainer, also batch training is supported.

 NOTE: the models trained with this will automatically work in the normal version of the NAM plugin without any changes. https://www.neuralampmodeler.com/

 ![Alt text](img/hd_96000_advanced_options.png?raw=true "Title")